CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

 ### Module

+Usually, OMOP-CDM databases are implemented as PostgreSQL instances.
+Programatically, we let the developer deal with database credentials, queries, etc. which we assume are performed with one of the many available [drivers for PostgreSQL](https://wiki.postgresql.org/wiki/List_of_drivers).

 The idea is that we will pass the essential information as a hash (Perl) or dictionary (Python).
 You don't need to send all the tables shown in the example below, just the ones you want to transform.

 __NB__: The defintions are stored in table `CONCEPT`.
 If you send the complete `CONCEPT` table then `Convert::Pheno` will be able to find a match, otherwise it will require setting the parameter `ohdsi_db = 1` (true).